sashka/atomicfile/README.md

 # atomicfile

-Package `atomicfile` wraps os.File to allow atomic file updates on Linux, macOS, and on Windows.
+Package `atomicfile` provides `*os.File` wrapper to allow atomic file writes.
+Works on Linux, macOS, and Windows.

 All writes will go to a temporary file.
 Call `Close()` explicitly when you are done writing to atomically rename the file making the changes visible.
 Call `Abort()` to discard all your writes.

 This allows for a file to always be in a consistent state and never represent an in-progress write.